benmccormick/benmccormick.github.io/pages/posts/learning-vim-in-2014-vim-as-language.md

 - [Your problem with Vim is that you don't grok vi](http://stackoverflow.com/a/1220118/1424361) - A concise explanation of what makes vi/vim special, and one of the most popular answers ever on Stack Overflow.
 - [Why Atom can't replace Vim](https://medium.com/@mkozlows/why-atom-cant-replace-vim-433852f4b4d1) - A great piece on the big picture importance of composable commands.
 - [Vim Text Objects: The Definitive Guide](http://blog.carbonfive.com/2011/10/17/vim-text-objects-the-definitive-guide/) - This is a nice rundown of the different text objects available, including some that you can add using plugins.

 ---
-### Subscribe

-This was the second in a series of posts on learning Vim in a modern way.
-If you enjoyed the post consider subscribing to the [feed](http://feedpress.me/benmccormick) or joining my [mailing list](http://eepurl.com/WFYon).
-If you're new to Vim, also consider checking out the [first piece][vimbasics] in this series, on the basics of getting started with Vim, and the [next post](http://benmccormick.org/2014/07/07/learning-vim-in-2014-working-with-files/) in the series, on working with files in Vim.

----